Cynthia Bower: NHS West Midlands

 In July 2006, Bower became Chief Executive of the NHS West Midlands, a major regional strategic health authority which included responsibility for Stafford Hospital.
 NHSWM rejected the noted high death rates as a statistical blip.

 CQC: 2009–2012

 In July 2009, the then Labour Government set up the Care Quality Commission (CQC) to replace three other quangos.
 Bower was appointed Chief Executive.
 The CQC oversees the NHS, social care and mental health, mandated to register and oversee 20,000 hospitals, care homes and clinics.

 Winterbourne View

 Winterbourne View was a private hospital at Hambrook, South Gloucestershire, owned and operated by Castlebeck.
 It was exposed in a Panorama investigation into physical and psychological abuse suffered by people with learning disabilities and challenging behaviour, first broadcast in 2011.
 One senior nurse had reported his concerns directly to CQC, but his complaint was not taken up.
 The public funded hospital was shut down as a result of the abuse that took place.

 O'Brien report, resignation

-In September 2011 the commissions annual report claimed that it carried out 15,220 inspections in a year, a figure later revised downwards to 7,368.